This is the story

 Innovation and modernity: Preparing for the future is about anticipating.
 Like Leonardo da Vinci, family businesses must strive resolutely to innovate to remain competitive.

-The 2015 "Leonardo da Vinci Prize" award
+"Leonardo da Vinci Prize" award

-On September 24 2014, the 4th "Leonardo da Vinci Prize" was given to Mister Koji Endo, president of the Kai Corporation company, by the Imperial Princess Akiko de Mikasa, Mister Willem Van Eeghen, president of the Hénokiens association and Mister François Saint Bris, president of the Château du Clos Lucé - Parc Leonardo da Vinci, in the presence of Mister Hirofumi Nakasone, member of the japanese parliament, former Ministry of Education and Foreign Affairs.
+On September 24, 2014, the 4th "Leonardo da Vinci Prize" was awarded to Mister Koji Endo, president of the Kai Corporation company, by the Imperial Princess Akiko de Mikasa, Mister Willem Van Eeghen, president of the Hénokiens association and Mister François Saint Bris, president of the Château du Clos Lucé - Parc Leonardo da Vinci, in the presence of Mister Hirofumi Nakasone, member of the japanese parliament, former Ministry of Education and Foreign Affairs.

-On June 18, 2015 in Mantua, the 5th «Leonardo da Vinci Prize» was awarded at the prestigious Bibiena Theater to Mr. Fulvio Renoldi Bracco, Head of the Global Business Unit Imaging of Bracco Imaging S.p.A., by Mrs. Emma Marcegaglia, Vice President of Marcegaglia SpA, President of ENI, former Head of Confindustria and President of Business Europe and Messrs Willem van Eeghen, President of the Henokiens association and François Saint Bris, President of Le Château du Clos Lucé - Parc Leonardo da Vinci.
+On June 18, 2015 the 5th «Leonardo da Vinci Prize» was awarded at the prestigious Bibiena Theater to Mr. Fulvio Renoldi Bracco, Head of the Global Business Unit Imaging of Bracco Imaging S.p.A., by Mrs. Emma Marcegaglia, Vice President of Marcegaglia SpA, President of ENI, former Head of Confindustria and President of Business Europe and Messrs Willem van Eeghen, President of the Henokiens association and François Saint Bris, President of Le Château du Clos Lucé - Parc Leonardo da Vinci.

-On June 9, 2016 in Rotterdam, the 6th «Leonardo da Vinci Prize» was awarded to Mr. Pieter van Oord, CEO of the Dutch company Van Oord, by the Mayor of Rotterdam, Mr. Ahmed Aboutaleb, in the presence of Messrs Willem van Eeghen, President of the Henokiens association and François Saint Bris, President of Le Château du Clos Lucé - Parc Leonardo da Vinci.
+On June 9, 2016 the 6th «Leonardo da Vinci Prize» was awarded to Mr. Pieter van Oord, CEO of the Dutch company Van Oord, by the Mayor of Rotterdam, Mr. Ahmed Aboutaleb, in the presence of Messrs Willem van Eeghen, President of the Henokiens association and François Saint Bris, President of Le Château du Clos Lucé - Parc Leonardo da Vinci.